ZigTag/efb-prototype/README.md

 # efb-prototype

-This repo contains my prototype of the EFB for the flybywiresim/a32nx project.
+This repo is now located at https://github.com/flybywiresim/efb